Roberto Álvarez (footballer)

-Roberto Álvarez Álvarez (born 2 August 1940) is a Spanish retired footballer who played as a midfielder, and a current coach.
+Roberto Álvarez Álvarez (1 October 1942 – 26 June 2023) was a Spanish footballer who played as a midfielder, and later worked as a coach.

 Playing career

 Born in Villamartín de Sil, Páramo del Sil, El Bierzo, León, Álvarez started his senior career with SD Ponferradina in 1962, in Tercera División.
 After a spell at Cultural y Deportiva Leonesa, he moved to Segunda División side CD Mestalla in 1965.

-Álvarez made his professional debut on 28 December 1965, starting and scoring his side's third through a penalty kick in a 3–3 home draw against Recreativo de Huelva.
+Álvarez made his professional debut on 28 December 1965, starting and scoring his side's third goal through a penalty kick in a 3–3 home draw against Recreativo de Huelva.
 He appeared rarely for the club during his two-year spell, and subsequently joined CD Tenerife before retiring.

 Managerial career

 Álvarez started his managerial career with Levante UD in 1988, taking the side back to the second tier after an absence of seven years at first attempt.
 He was sacked in March 1990, after a winless run of seven games.

 In May 1990 Álvarez was appointed manager of fellow league team Palamós CF. After 22 games in charge, he was relieved from his duties.

 In 1992 Álvarez was named manager of his first club Ponferradina.
-In charge for two full seasons, he suffered relegation to the fourth level in his second before resigning; he would return to the club later in the same year.
+In charge for two full seasons, he suffered relegation to the fourth level in his second season before resigning; he would return to the club later in the same year.

 Álvarez was subsequently appointed at UDA Gramenet (two spells), CP Almería and Levante.

+Death

+Álvarez died on 26 June 2023, at the age of 80.